 Drawing and painting were fundamental to Hadid’s practice.
 Influenced by Malevich, Tatlin and Rodchenko, she used calligraphic drawings as the main method for visualising her architectural ideas.
 For Hadid, painting was a design tool, and abstraction an investigative structure for imagining architecture and its relationship to the world we live in.
 These works on paper and canvas unravel an architecture that Hadid was determined to realise in built structures and that was later seen in the characteristic lightness and weightlessness of her buildings.
 Conceived as Hadid’s manifesto of a utopian world, the show reveals her all-encompassing visions of space and reality.

 Technology and innovation have always been central to the work of Zaha Hadid Architects and many of Hadid’s paintings prefigure the potential of these digital processes.
 Connecting directly with the individual paintings in this exhibition, four experimental virtual reality experiences have been specially developed offering a dynamic and immersive insight into Hadid’s architectural vision.

 Building on this commitment to technology, a dedicated mobile tour will also be available ongoing digital engagement programme at the Serpentine Galleries.
 Available through visitors’ mobile phones, the mobile tour offers ArtisTree visitors an interactive gallery experience including stories, audio clips and additional drawings from the Hadid collection.
+The mobile tour is available in both English and Chinese and can be accessed on visitors' smart phones on zahahadidtour.com.
 In addition, a screening room in the exhibition featuring exclusive footage from the Zaha Hadid archive, will also be made available.